 Many investors such as Warren Buffett have made fortunes buying stocks at the bottom.
 Any number of things can turn yesterday’s stocks to buy into today’s stocks to sell.
 Changing buying habits, evolving consumer tastes, falling demand, poor management, high debt levels and many other factors can send stocks falling to multi-year lows.
 But how do you know which stocks to buy once they’re at the bottom?

-Here are 5 stocks to buy at the bottom:
+Here are five stocks to buy at the bottom.

+Like many brick-and-mortar retailers, Macy’s (NYSE:M) stock suffered as online competition from Amazon (NASDAQ:AMZN) and other e-retailers cut into sales.
 It remains unclear if Macy’s is one of the better stocks to buy at the bottom.
 Macy’s stands in a better position than some, in a worse place than others.
-Sears (NASDAQ:SHLD) and J C Penney (NYSE:JCP) are struggling to survive while M stock still earns a profit.
+Sears (NASDAQ:SHLD) and JCPenney (NYSE:JCP) are struggling to survive while M stock still earns a profit.
 However, unlike Walmart (NYSE:WMT) of even Nordstrom (NYSE:JWN), it finds itself unable to grow its profits.

 The pessimism likely stems from future earnings.
 Analysts expect profits to decrease by 11.6% next year.
 Over the next five years, they expect earnings to fall by an average of 0.77% per year.
 However, at current trading levels, this keeps the P/E ratio below 10 for years to come.